arajcany/ApplicationStub/README.md

 # Application Stub
-Stub Application for testing plugins and concepts
+Application stub code for testing packages and concepts.

 Build a project from this repo: